SELECTION STATEMENT: if

 Selection Statements

 Selection statements change the flow of program execution by evaluating the result of an expression, referred to as a condition.
-The if and switch statements are selection statements.
+The if and switch statements are selection statements.if Statement

 Figure 6-1 illustrates the if statement.
 The expression that formulates the condition must evaluate to either true or false.
 True is any non-zero integer value.